Malvid/website/README.md

 ### Develop

-Start developing using the following command.
+Start developing using the following commands.
 You browser will open, wait for code-changes and live-reload instantly when you update your files.
 JS, SASS and Nunjucks will be compiled on-the-fly.

 ```sh
 yarn start